Knotx/knotx-fragments/handler/engine/README.md

 ## Node
 The node responsibility can be described as:
-> Graph node gets a fragment, processes it, add some processing logs and responds with a transition.
+> Graph node gets a fragment, processes it, adds some processing logs and responds with a transition.
 > So a node is the F -> (F', T, L) function where F is a fragment, F' is a modified Fragment, T is a
 > transition and L is a node log.